bbengt/cs229/README.md

 ### Progress
 The game is still (very much) a work in progress.
 It can currently:

--Generate a game map, complete with rooms and corridors -Save and load the game state (currently only the game map) -Some legwork towards a monster AI (using Dijkstra's shortest path algorithm)
+*Generate a game map, complete with rooms and corridors *Save and load the game state (currently only the game map) *Calculate the shortest path between two random open points on the map (for monster AI)